Mobius1/ms-spycams/README.md

 * Restart you server

 ## Upgrading from v0.2.0
-The need for streaming a custom `prop_spycam` model was removed in v0.3.0 therefore you must delete the `stream` folder and it's contents otherwise the spycam will be rotated incorrectly!
+The need for streaming a custom `prop_spycam` model was removed in v0.3.0 therefore you must delete the `stream` folder and it's contents otherwise the spycam will be rotated incorrectly.
+Also, as of v0.4.0, you need to import the `spycams.sql` in to your database.

 ## Usage